 While from a legal standpoint CDC is a separate entity from the State, it essentially provides its support to government policies.
 CDC's savings funds (called Fonds d'Epargne) conduct activities on behalf of the French State, such as the investment of regulated savings deposits1 in long-term projects (mainly social housing).
-CDC's central section (Section Générale) remit consists in collecting legal deposits (for example, from notaries), provides custody services, notably for ACOSS2, and investing the proceeds in local or national policy projects.
+CDC's central section (Section Générale) remit consists in collecting legal deposits (for example, from notaries), providing custody services, notably for ACOSS2, and investing the proceeds in local or national policy projects.
 The investment strategy of the central section remains independent from that of the French government.
-CDC also holds a large portfolio of strategic investments such as Bpifrance S.A. (jointly owned by CDC and the State), which are made essentially in France, including in major listed companies.
+CDC also holds a large portfolio of strategic investments which are made essentially in France, including in major listed companies.